-There's nothing like cozying up with a hair-rising psychological thriller read in one hand and a generous glass of red wine in the other, so we compiled a list of the of our favorite thriller books to add to our to-read pile.
+There's nothing like cozying up with a hair-raising psychological thriller read in one hand and a generous glass of red wine in the other, so we compiled a list of our favorite thriller books to add to our to-read pile.
 Fortunately, for fans of the genre, these psychological thrillers are so good, the pages practically turn themselves.

 Here are our picks for the best psychological thrillers you need to read.

 One of the most anticipated thrillers of 2018, Megan Abbott's novel hinges on a life-altering secret that threatens to end a life-long friendship (and possibly, a life).
 Main character Kit is about to achieve everything she has ever wanted from her career, but how far will she go to make it worth it in the end?
 Abbott, the ever-impressive author, will leave you in suspense until the very end.

 Set on an isolated New England estate, Shannon Kirk's In the Vines is a psychological thriller that'll have you on the edge of your seat from the very first page.
 Filled with mystery, murder, and mind-blowing wealth, it's one you won't want to miss.
 The novel questions how well we know the ones we love, and more importantly—how well do we want to know them.